 1. Passing out Bazis Health t-shirts

 Not often do you find yourself inside of a historic site, let alone a 19th century church, for a professional work event.
-But that’s exactly where Anna and the other EphMRA attendees found themselves for one of the evening events.
-The beautiful Gothic-style church building, located in the center of Basel, opened its doors to participants, who had the chance to network inside a truly historic piece of Swiss architecture.
+But that’s exactly where Anna and other EphMRA attendees found themselves for one of the evening events.
+The beautiful Gothic-style church building, located in the center of Basel, opened its doors to participants, who had a chance to network inside a truly historic piece of Swiss architecture.
 Here are a few videos from that night:

 3. Connections, connections, connections

 One of the most rewarding things about going to EphMRA ever year is reconnecting with our clients.
 We’re proud to work with them and be able to build strong relationships with the people and organizations we collaborate with.
 Also, it provides us an opportunity to make news connections and learn from others.

 4. Learning about new industry trends